-The White House has affirmed its commitment to investing in the future of work, helping create jobs for underserved populations, including job seekers with disabilities, in high-growth, high-demand industries.
+The White House has affirmed its commitment to investing in the future of work, helping create jobs for underrepresented groups, including job seekers with disabilities, in high-growth, high-demand industries.
 The Administration has expressed its eagerness to expand access to Registered Apprenticeship programs and pre-apprenticeship programs and has prioritized apprenticeships and workforce development in industries focused on clean energy and infrastructure.
 The majority of employers we connected with said they were more likely to use or expand an apprenticeship program as an approach to reduce time spent on training new hires.
 As employers invest in the future of work, inclusive apprenticeship programs can help them do just that and more—providing organizations with a broad talent pool, saving them time and money, and more.
 These programs can help set their organizations up for success in years to come.

 The majority of employers we connected with said they were more likely to use or expand an apprenticeship program as a way to spend less time on training new hires.